stgeorgeshurstville/bulletin/_docs/song.md

 4. All Creatures of Our God & King

 ## 4pm
-1.
+1. Jesus, Strong and Kind
-2. Only a Holy God
-3. Rock of ages
-4. When I Survey the Wonderous Cross
+2. The Servant King
+3. In Christ Alone

 Check out the church spotify playlist [here](https://open.spotify.com/playlist/3gh0ZKXkJBDbNEnZqJJDXj?si=0908aa3f87544643)